 The Alpha Omicron Circle of Omicron Delta Kappa distinguishes awards and scholarships annually to deserving leaders in the greater Virginia Tech Community.
 Scholarships are selected from applications by circle officers, while Awards are selected by nominations from circle members.
-Scholarship and Awards are presented to recipients at the Spring Induction Ceremony.
-The scholarship application and all award nominations are due by Friday, March 29, 2019 at 5:00pm.
+The scholarship application and all award nominations are due by 5:00PM on Monday, April 5th.
 Information for the scholarship application and each award is listed below.
-Contact Brooke Martin at email@example.com for more information.
+Contact Meredith Beavers at firstname.lastname@example.org for more information.

-Download the application below for more information on award eligibility and application details.
+Follow the Google Form link below for more information on award eligibility and application details.

 The award is presented in memory of Henry J. Dekker, former Rector of the Board of Visitors of Virginia Tech.
 While he was an undergraduate at Virginia Tech he was elected Class of 1944 President and President of the Corps of Cadets in 1942.
 The Alumni Association, Corps of Cadets, German Club, Omicron Delta Kappa, Virginia Tech Foundation, and the Pamplin College of Business have all significantly benefited from Mr. Dekker’s leadership and service.
 His commitment to Virginia Tech was honored with the Alumni Distinguished Service Award in 1987 and the Class of 1998 named their ring collection in his honor.
 In 1999, he received the university’s highest honor, the Ruffner Medal.
 Mr. Dekker died in 2011 at the age of 90.